 - Food companies, cooperatives, and processors in the organic sector

 What are some examples of past presentation topics?

-The conference and review committee selects presenters from a pool of farmers and other professionals in the organic seed community following a call for proposals in April 2019.
+The conference and review committee selects presenters from a pool of farmers and other professionals in the organic seed community following a call for proposals which is open through July 28, 2019.
 Presenters are leaders in the organic seed community, ranging from farmers who produce organic seed to university breeders and seed suppliers.
 Our presenters represent diverse areas of expertise and regions, both in the U.S. and internationally.
 Past agenda items have included seed production practices and economics; breeding projects focused on organic systems and markets; creative models for regional seed networks; and timely policy topics focused on growing diverse organic seed systems.
 Congressman Peter DeFazio delivered the keynote address at the 2018 conference.

 When does registration open?